thomasbarkats/yasui/README.md

 ```

 ## Middlewares
-Yasui provides also decorators to define your middlewares like controllers and use its at application, controller, or endpoint level.
+Yasui provides decorators to define middlewares and use them at application, controller, or endpoint level.

-The `Middleware` decorator does not take parameter.
-The parameters of your middleware can be decorated with the same decorators as controller endpoints.
-Your middleware must obligatorily implement an `use()` method, which will define the execution function of it. `next()` will be automatically executed at the end if nothing is returned.
+The `Middleware` decorator takes no parameters.
+Middleware parameters use the same decorators as controller endpoints.
+Your middleware must implement a `use()` method that defines its behavior. `next()` is automatically called at the end if nothing is returned.

 ### Example
 ```ts